StefanoGarzoni/Local-LLM-Embeddings/README.md

 NOTE:
 - This code can only be used and tested via CLI, if you are interested in a GUI interface that integrates these features and many others that can be used for your company, contact me privately

+- This is a project that aims to lay the foundations of testing to create an embeddings system for local PDF documents.
+There are many applicable improvements and cases that can differentiate the result of the code.
+Contact me if you want to know more.

 ------------------
 📧 Contact